dmauser/azure-virtualwan/inter-region-nvabgp/README.md

 ### Deploy this solution

 The lab is also available in the above .azcli that you can rename as .sh (shell script) and execute.
-You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) and run the following commands build the entire lab:
+You can open [Azure Cloud Shell (Bash)](https://shell.azure.com) or Azure CLI via Linux (Ubuntu) and run the following commands build the entire lab:

 ```bash
 wget -O irbgp-deploy.sh https://raw.githubusercontent.com/dmauser/azure-virtualwan/main/inter-region-nvabgp/irbgp-deploy.azcli